 To ensure the longevity of your jewels, when it's not being worn, it's best to store your jewellery in a jewellery box or an enclosed area where there are no other metals, as this could scratch your item or wear down the metal and its prongs.

-Please bring your fine jewellery in to our repair department in store, for periodic maintenance which includes a thorough checking and cleaning.
+Please bring your fine jewellery in to our repair department at our Fergus shop, for periodic maintenance which includes a thorough checking and cleaning.

 Additionally, we sell jewellery cleaning products at both of our store locations.

-Alternatively, you can try this surefire method of keeping your rings looking their best at home: Grab a toothbrush and some dish soap, mixing it in a small bowl filled with hot water.
+Alternatively, you can try this surefire method of keeping your rings looking their best at home: Grab a toothbrush and some dish soap.
+Mix the soap in a small bowl filled with hot water.
 Following this, take your ring(s) and drop it in the bowl, letting it soak for about ten minutes.
 After that, take the ring(s) out with tongs - as the water will be very hot - and gently brush it until all dirt has been removed.
 Finally, submerge the ring(s) back into the bowl and rinse off the soap with cold water.

 We also offer rhodium plating services through our repair department in Fergus.
 Rhodium plating is a process used to coat the existing metal of your jewellery to give it a shiny white and clean look- like a brand new ring!
 All gold is naturally yellow, so even white gold will have a faint yellow tinge to it.
 If you prefer the look of pure bright white jewellery, then rhodium plating is a great option for you.